M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 Optional.
 If used, must be one of the following supported scopes:

+-   `<matcher>`: If adding or updating matchers, use the matcher's function name as the scope.
+    -   If using Commitizen (`npm run cz`), choose 'custom'
 -   `api`: Any documentation that helps developers or end users understand how to better employ a tool or feature
 -   `contributing`: Contributions to this guidance or the [Code of Conduct](CODE_OF_CONDUCT.md)
 -   `license`: Changes to terms or copyright status within the [license](LICENSE).